pelletier/go-toml/CONTRIBUTING.md

 #### Run the tests

-go-toml uses two kind of tests: unit tests and TOML example tests.
-You can run both of them using ./test.sh.
+You can run tests for go-toml using Go's test tool: `go test ./...`.
 When creating a pull requests, all tests will be ran on Linux on a few Go versions (Travis CI), and on Windows using the latest Go version (AppVeyor).